vinaygopinath/androidtutorial/app/views/concept_lessons/_android_widgets_view_elements.html.md

 ##TextView
 <br/>
-<%= image_tag "android_widgets/textview.png", alt: "Text View", title: "Text View" %>
+<%= image_tag "android_widgets/textview.png", alt: "Text View", title: "TextView in Android" %>

 Textview is most simple UI element.
 It is used to display static text, which cannot be changed by the user.